kpmcc/fpga_example_projects/README.md

 ### Examples

 * Adder
  * A simple module that performs addition.
  * Demonstrates clocked logic
  * Testbench is written in verilog
+ * !
+Requires [icarus verilog](https://github.com/steveicarus/iverilog) to use Makefile simulation workflow.